 This is a very fine mid-twentieth century sterling silver and natural turquoise necklace of the highest quality made by a Hopi Indian working in Arizona.

 While there are many different styles of squash blossom necklaces, this is a very unusual example made by a Hopi Indian.
 The naja (upside down crescent pendant) has a sandcast design that features a central piece of natural turquoise.
 Only the Hopi produce this kind of sandcast work and this is a highly detailed and well-made example.

 Each necklace bead is handmade by creating two identical half spheres and then seaming them together to make the round bead.
 In between the double row of beading are fine squash blossoms (so named because the flared flower on the central bud is reminiscent of the flowers on native squash plants).
 Each blossom has sandcast design elements with inset stones and a worked flower.

 The necklace is in original condition and has not been polished in order to preserve the original patina and to demonstrate that it has not been altered.

-Please note that while our Patrons Ball event has been cancelled, our raffle drawings will still take place on Saturday, September 19, 2020.
-We will notify the winning ticketholders immediately following the drawing on that day.
+Please note that while our Patrons Ball event was cancelled, our raffle drawings still took place on Saturday, September 19, 2020.
+We have notified the winning ticketholders.